Turning 65 and Medicare: New to Medicare

 If you are under 65 and disabled:

 - You’ll be automatically enrolled after you’ve received disability benefits from Social Security for 24 months.

-- Your Medicare card will come in the mail 3 months prior to your 25th month of disability.
+- Your Medicare card will come in the mail three months before your 25th month of disability.